segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 If your syncs fail, you will need to reach out to [Segment Support](https://segment.com/help/) to ask for a backfill.
 Be sure to include the following information in your request:
 - The warehouse that requires the backfill
 - What sources you need information from
-- The timeframe of data that requires a backfill
+- The date range of data that requires a backfill

 ## Can I change my schema names once they've been created?